USC3DLAB/D2-BAC/README.md

 - Yuan, Y., & Sen, S. (2009).
 Enhanced cut generation methods for decomposition-based branch and cut for two-stage stochastic mixed-integer programs.
 INFORMS Journal on Computing, 21(3), 480-487.

 This code is implemented by Lewis N'taimo and Yang Yuan; supervised by Suvrajeet Sen.

+This software is distributed for academic and non-profit use.
+Please see the license file for copyright details, and contact the authors for commercial use.